The best Black Friday 2018 deals on Apple gear

 Apple iPad 9.7 (2018): $250 (save $80)Sarah Tew/CNET

 Not that long ago, even the base model iPad would run you $500.
 Although this one lacks Pro features, it's still the current-generation model at an $80 savings.
-As of now, only Target has the deal.
+As of now, only Target has the deal through today, Nov.
+24.

 In-store only coupon